giannisnik/gawl/README.md

 ### Constructing Kernel Matrix and Evaluation

-To create the kernel matrix and then perform 10-fold cross valiation, first specify the dataset and the hyperparameter T in the main.py file and then execute:
+To create the kernel matrix and then perform 10-fold cross validation, first specify the dataset and the hyperparameter T in the main.py file and then execute:

 ```
 python main.py